yusefmarra/testing_basics_assessment/readme.md

 #Grading Exercise

 **Instructions:** Fork and clone this repository.
 Create a file called `grader.js` and write the following functions inside of it.
-You must have full test coverage(write a bunch of jasmine tests for each function).
+You must have full test coverage (write a bunch of jasmine or mocha/chai tests for each function).
 This is an open-book exercise.
-Feel free to refer to your notes and the jasmine docs.
+Feel free to refer to your notes and the jasmine or mocha/chai docs.

 ###Letter Grader